 It allows brands to communicate with willingly subscribed users via emails.
 The core idea of email marketing is to build long-lasting, trusting relationships with a genuinely interested audience.
 With bulk email services like SendPulse, you can send automated emails, create email templates, and manage mailing lists.
 Within your email marketing strategy, you can set email workflows to cover processes like shopping cart abandonment, onboarding, upselling, etc., without your further interference.

 Social media marketing

 This marketing channel means using socials like Facebook, Instagram, Twitter, Pinterest, etc., to advertise to your target audience.
-Socials are a great platform for growing your audience, engaging in a more natural, humane way, or performing giveaways supported with email.
+Socials are an excellent platform for growing your audience, engaging in a more natural, humane way, or performing giveaways supported by email.
 Facebook, for instance, allows contacting leads organically by sharing helpful content and with paid PPC ads in various formats.
 Video ads, Carousels, Slideshows, Images, etc. are highly customizable in terms of visuals and targeting.

 It is a way to reach people via mobile phones with short promotional messages.
 They have an extremely high open rate — up to 95%.
 Like email marketing, it requires to opt-in users to start communication.
 It is a beneficial marketing tool for local businesses, but with SendPulse, you can send bulk SMS in over 200 countries, too.

 This is a channel for advertising via small messages which appear in the screen corner when users browse the internet.
 Web push notifications help to instantly inform people about news and updates, promote upcoming events, and provide relevant materials like blog articles and how-tos, etc.

 Multi-channel vs. omni-channel marketing

 There is not much difference between these terms since both use multiple marketing channels to communicate with the audience.